reduxjs/redux/docs/recipes/ServerRendering.md

 import App from './containers/App' import counterApp from './reducers'

-// Grab the state from a global injected into server-generated HTML const preloadedState = window.__PRELOADED_STATE__
+// Grab the state from a global variable injected into the server-generated HTML const preloadedState = window.__PRELOADED_STATE__

 // Create Redux store with initial state